trustlines-protocol/clientlib/README.md

 #### Returns
 `Promise<object>`
-- `name` - name of currency network
-- `abbreviation`
-- `symbol`
 - `balance` - sum over balances of all trustlines user has in currency network
-- `creditLinesGiven` - sum of all credit lines given by user in currency network
+- `given` - sum of all credit lines given by user in currency network
-- `creditLinesReceived` - sum of all credit lines received by user in currency network
+- `received` - sum of all credit lines received by user in currency network
-- `numTrustlines` - number of trustlines user has in currency network
+- `leftGiven` - given - balance
+- `leftReceived` - received + balance

 #### Example
 ```javascript